tsufbechor/InteractiveLearningCompanion/README.md

 - **Students**
   - Generate custom quizzes to practice newly learned material.
   - Explore “harder” or “easier” questions to adapt to your current understanding.
+  - Use document querying to ask question and get answer based on document/knowledge base with similar documents/or gemini model

 - **Teachers**
   - Create tailored exercises from a classroom PDF or image-based handout.